Jamie has successfully represented clients in some of the most complex and high profile commercial disputes in recent years.

 Jamie’s practice spans court litigation, international arbitration and mediation, and a wide variety of sector areas including banking and financial services, media, technology, energy, engineering, and the retail and hospitality industries.
 He also is an experienced advocate, particularly in arbitration matters, where he has represented clients in cases before ad hoc and institutional tribunals under all the major arbitral rules, both in London and in other arbitral centers.

 Jamie regularly speaks and publishes on arbitration and other disputes issues.
-He is recommended by Chambers UK 2015 with sources describing him as "…calm, methodical, writes beautifully, has an analytical mind and handles his clients very well."
-He is also recognized for his litigation expertise by Legal 500 UK 2014 and has been named a “Rising Star” by Legal Week, earning praise for being part of the “new generation of litigators making their mark.”
+He is recommended for his litigation expertise by Chambers UK, with sources describing him as “technically very strong” and “a shrewd tactician.”
+He is also recommended for his international arbitration and tax litigation expertise by Legal 500 UK, and has been named a “Rising Star” by Legal Week, earning praise for being part of the “new generation of litigators making their mark.”

 Representative litigation experience: